-If you are contemplating a more plant based or even a vegan diet, seeds provide numerous health benefits due to the abundance of nutrients packed inside them.
-Seeds are an important part of the diet because they contain both monounsaturated and polyunsaturated fats in addition to magnesium, zinc, calcium and copper.
-Not only that, but seeds have significant amounts of fiber, vitamins and phytonutrients.
-Further, they have also been studied to provide benefits to the immune system, cardiovascular system and positively improve bone health, obesity, and blood sugar levels.
-Seeds come in different shapes, sizes and colors from all different sources such as plants, flowers, vegetables and herbs.
+If you are contemplating a more plant-based or vegan diet, seeds provide numerous health benefits due to the abundance of nutrients packed inside them.
+Seeds are important because they contain both monounsaturated and polyunsaturated fats, in addition to being excellent sources of magnesium, zinc, calcium, and copper.
+Seeds are also are a great source of fiber and phytonutrients which provide benefits to support the immune and cardiovascular systems and help to maintain normal blood sugar levels.
+Seeds come in different shapes, sizes, and colors from all different sources such as plants, flowers, vegetables, and herbs.

-Commonly used as a condiment at a barbeque, mustard seeds are among the world’s most traded commodity.
-Mustard is a member of the Brassica family, or in other words the cruciferous vegetable family (broccoli, cabbage, kale, cauliflower, cabbage and brussels sprouts).
+Mustard is a member of the Brassica family, or the cruciferous vegetable family, which includes broccoli, cabbage, kale, cauliflower, cabbage and brussels sprouts.
 Due to their brassica origin, mustard seeds are filled with phytonutrients called glucosinolates, which have been studied to fight cancer cells, specifically in colon and gastrointestinal cancer cells.
-Mustard contains selenium, which is shown to have cancer preventing effects, and magnesium which limits heart attacks, migraines, and restores sleep patterns.
-Furthermore, mustard also is a source of omega-3 fatty acids, manganese, phosphorus, copper and vitamin B1.
-This seed is found in many forms such as black, yellow and brown seeds which are used to made American yellow mustard, brown mustard (dijon), as well as the ground powder.
-Mustard is widely used in marinades, dressings, dips, vegetables, sauces, sides, and of course as a condiment.
-Enjoy the spicy, aromatic and rustic flavors of mustard in our Mustard Dill Sauce or our Basic Mustard Vinaigrette.
+Mustard contains selenium, which is shown to have cancer preventing effects, and is a source of omega-3 fatty acids, manganese, phosphorus, copper and vitamin B1.
+This seed can be found in black, yellow and brown seeds, all with different flavor profiles and uses.